UniversalDependencies/tools/v2-conversion/README.md

 * Rename the `dobj` relation to `obj`.
 * Rename the `(nsubj|csubj|aux)pass` relations to `(nsubj|csubj|aux):pass`.
 * Change some `nmod` relations to `obl` (wherever appropriate).
-Note that in some cases, it is ambiguous whether an nmod relation should be nmod or obl.
+Note that in some cases, it is ambiguous whether an `nmod` relation should be `nmod` or `obl`.
 If this is the case, the script
   adds the property `ManualCheck=Yes` to the `MISC` column of the relation.
 * Reattach coordinating conjunctions and commas to the succeeding conjunct.
 * (Designed only for English!)
 Change `neg` relations to `advmod` or `det`.